alecthomas/kong/README.md

 This looks a little verbose in this contrived example, but typically this will not be the case.

-## Terminating positional arguments
+## Positional arguments

-If a [mapped type](#mapper---customising-how-the-command-line-is-mapped-to-go-values) is tagged with `arg` it will be treated as the final positional values to be parsed on the command line.
+If a field is tagged with `arg:""` it will be treated as the final positional value to be parsed on the command line.
+By default positional arguments are required, but specifying `optional:""` will alter this.

 If a positional argument is a slice, all remaining arguments will be appended to that slice.

 ## Slices